-Prerequisite(s): Eligible for MTH 100 or higher and either ACT Reading score of 18 or greater or COMPASS Reading score of 81 or greater or SAT verbal score of 440 or greater or Accuplacer Reading score of 85 or higher or 'C' or higher in ENG 101 or IDS 150 or departmental permission.
-Students will explore basic 3D modeling, animation, unwrapping, texturing and game engine exporting techniques.
+Prerequisite(s): Eligible for MTH 111 or higher and eligible for ENG 100 or ENG 101 or higher or departmental permission.

+Students will explore basic 3D modeling, animation, unwrapping, texturing, and game engine exporting techniques.
 While completing individual modeling assignments students will develop a theme or collection of objects both static and animated that will be imported into an industry standard game engine thus developing a final project.
-Students must earn a 'C' or better in CGP 160 to progress into CGP 250.
+Students must earn a C or better in CGP 160 to progress into CGP 250.
+Course fee.

-Credit hours: 3 Lecture contact hours: 2 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 2 2 Fall